webpack/webpack.js.org/src/content/api/compilation-hooks.md

 `SyncBailHook`

 Called at the beginning of the chunks optimizion phase.
-A plugin can tap this hook to perform chunks optimizations.
+A plugin can tap into this hook to perform chunks optimizations.

 - Callback Parameters: `chunks`